Sam-Izdat/tinytex/doc/index.rst

 tinytex
 =======

-A lightweight Python texture editing and generation library: surface processing, atlasing, tiling, signed distance fields, resampling and noise generation.
+A lightweight Python texture editing and texture synthesis library.

-TODO: polar, log-polar transform, wavelets, chromatic PSF & conv, SH

 This library can be used to:

 - resample images
-- create texture atlases
+- create and sample texture atlases
 - split textures into tiles and merge tile sets
-- seamlessly stitch textures with color or vector data
+- seamlessly stitch textures with color or vector data for mutual or self-tiling

-    - tile set blending
-    - self-tiling
+- compute and render 2D signed distance fields

-- compute/approximate surface geometry
+- compute and approximate surface geometry (normals/displacement/curvature)

-    - normals from height/displacement
-    - height/displacement from normals
-    - curvature

-- approximate occlusion

-    - screen space ambient occlusion
-    - bent normals
+- approximate occlusion and bent normals
 - blend normal maps
-- convert between specular-workflow and metallic-workflow PBR texture maps
 - generate tiling noise
+- generate tiling masks from texture atlases
+- transform images to and from log-polar coordinate space
+- convert images to and from Haar wavelet coefficients
+- point spread functions and approximate aperture diffraction

 Getting started
 ---------------